fm4se/exercises/README.md

 git submodule update --init --recursive
 ```

-To update all submodules with latest changes, use the following command:
+To update all submodules with the latest changes, use the following command:

 ```bash
 git submodule update --recursive --remote --merge